Am I A Real Witch If…?

 Having really tied myself up in knots over this back at the beginning, I’m now completely cool with it.
 I have a pet, but I don’t have a familiar, and that’s fine.
 I believe that if and when the time is right, your familiar will find you.
 In the meantime, yes, you very much can be a real witch without one.

-Q. 3: Am I A Real Witch If I Don’t Believe In Karma?
+Q. 3: Am I A Real Witch If I Don’t Believe In the threefold law?

 I particularly like this one, because it highlights a very important point.
 Not all witches believe in the rule of 3.
 That is primarily a wiccan concept, and whether you believe in it or not has absolutely no bearing on your status as a witch.
 In fact, I find life easier for not concerning myself with it, with no disrespect intended to my wiccan friends.